niplav/site/pipe_rings.md

 with 0a, as well as a collision: cc and 0a both have the hash 87.

-Theoretically, one could use this method to find cycles for longer hashsums, and while it would be interesting to find a string that is it's own [SHA1 sum](https://en.wikipedia.org/wiki/SHA-1), actually doing it seems like a frivolous waste of energy and computing power.
+Theoretically, one could use this method to find cycles for longer hash sums, and while it would be interesting to find a string that is it's own [SHA1 sum](https://en.wikipedia.org/wiki/SHA-1), actually doing it seems like a frivolous waste of energy and computing power.